Skip to main content

 Mixing and mastering are the final steps in the sound recording process.

-Sound quality and level are two important factors for to consider.
-Listeners today have a huge selection of music at their fingertips, and to turn those listeners into fans, your must sound as good as possible.
-So, you want your sound recordings to be well and .
+Sound quality and level are two important factors for Anyone who contributes to creating or performing a musical work, a live performance, or a sound recording. to consider.
+Listeners today have a huge selection of music at their fingertips, and to turn those listeners into fans, your Typically, the recorded performance of a musical work protected as a phonogram under copyright law. must sound as good as possible.
+So, you want your sound recordings to be well Having had separate recorded tracks blended together to create a cohesive and balanced sound recording. and The term used to describe a sound recording once it has been mixed and is ready for distribution..

-The purpose of mixing and mastering is to ensure that the various recorded that contribute to the sound recording are all blended and balanced individually to fit within the context of the whole sound recording.
+The purpose of mixing and mastering is to ensure that the various recorded In the context of music, when a musical work is played live or on a sound recording. that contribute to the sound recording are all blended and balanced individually to fit within the context of the whole sound recording.

 What is mixing and mastering?